Accessibility

 In order to improve accessibility at the museum, we collaborate closely with the target group: deaf visitors and the hard of hearing, blind and partially-sighted visitors and visitors who use mobility aids.
 We also conduct research into their requirements and join forces with organisations with specific expertise in the field of accessibility.

 Wherever possible, the museum takes deaf visitors and the hard of hearing into account in its communications.
-A film introducing Van Gogh’s life is screened in the auditorium, accompanied by Dutch Sigh Language.
 A number of films on the educational platform Van Gogh at School are also available with Dutch Sign Language.
-Several times a year, the Van Gogh Museum also offers free guided tours in sign language.
-These guided tours are held by deaf tour guides.
+Several times a year, the Van Gogh Museum also offers free guided tours in sign language by deaf tour guides.

 Feeling Van Gogh was launched in 2015.
 This free programme is designed especially for blind and partially-sighted visitors and their seeing friends and family members.
 The successful programme consists of a guided tour of the permanent collection including a touch session in the museum’s workshop studio.
 Special guided tours are also organised during temporary exhibitions.